midkiffaries/m20T1/README.md

 - Built in Breadcrumbs

 ## Disclaimer
-This WordPress theme is just a pet project of mine, and I am happy to share the code, but there really is no support other than the issues that I come across.
+This WordPress theme is just a pet project of mine, and I am happy to share the code, but there really is no support other than any issues that I come across.